bolek42/bolek42.github.io/sec/iota.md

+---
+title: "IOTA Multisignature Problem"
+description: "An analysis of using One-Time signature schemes in Cryptocurrencies"
+---

 # IOTAs Multisig Problem
 IOTA is a post quantum secure crypto currency that gained some value in the past.
 It is based on the Winternitz One Time Signature Scheme.